matthewrsilver/mudmux/README.md

 ```

 This will create and attach to the docker, run tintin, and exit once tintin finishes.

-Note that there are a number of environment variables that are not correctly set under these conditions, so this should be used with care.

 ## Connecting to Medievia